Southwest credit cards are among the

 Credit Cards That Earn Southwest Rapid Rewards Points

 Southwest credit cards offer by Chase come in three flavors.
-Two of these credit cards are for consumers and the other is designed for businesses.
-Each of the Southwest Airlines credit cards has an annual fee that ranges from $69 to $99 per year.
+Two of these credit cards are for consumers and the other is

 The Southwest Rapid Rewards Cards